harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 #### Create problem for the course

-We use BACPtools to develop a problem to be used in DOMjudge.
+We use [BACPtools](https://github.com/RagnarGrootKoerkamp/BAPCtools) to develop a problem to be used in DOMjudge.

+In DOMJudge we will import this problem twice:

+  1. One version **for grading** containing both the public and secret samples.
+The judging is set to be done **none-lazy**, meaning all samples are evaluated.
+This folder is the leading problem folder.
+  2. One version **for practicing** which is a copy where we removed all secret samples in the 'data/secret/' folder.
+The judging is set to be done **lazy**.

+So when developing the problem folder we will first focus on the **grading** leading problem folder.
+Later we will strip this to create the **practicing** problem.

 * use BACPtools to create a problem and develop it :